Special Educational Needs and Disabilities Report (SEND)

 The encouragement for consulting young people with special education needs about and involving then in their education.

-Pupils are encouraged to have a voice with additional emotional support from our trained TAs for those requiring support to engage fully in their review process.
+Children are encouraged to have a voice with additional emotional support from our trained TAs for those requiring support to engage fully in their review process.
 This support is available to all SEND children when dealing with any outside agencies as the child’s voice is paramount in links with all services they encounter.

 Accessibility of the school